John Bryan Hicks (1932–2021) was an architect, photographer, railway enthusiast and most importantly my Dad.

 My dad was a passionate railway photographer, and we were surrounded by boxes upon boxes of 35mm and medium format slides.
 Each photograph was meticulously recorded with date, location and even specifics such as aperture and shutter speed (information that's now recorded automatically as EXIF data).
 This offered a lot of examples to base the font on, but it varied over the years, particularly with the effect of Parkinsons in the last 15 years.
-After a few few false starts, I found a particularly good example from the 1990's where he was documenting a slideshow of Class 50 locomotives.
+I found a particularly good example from the 1990's where he was documenting a slideshow of Class 50 locomotives.
 I scanned these using the iOS Notes app built-in document scanner.

 This gave me an ideal starting point of an almost complete set of latin characters and numerals, all written in a similar size and weight.
 I took photos of these and used the grid template from calligraphr to assemble the characters using Procreate on the iPad.